labring/sealos/README_en.md

 - OS requirements
    - SSH can access to all nodes.
-   - hostname is unique, and satisfied kubernetes requirements.
+   - These nodes have unique host names that meet the hostname requirements for kubernetes.
    - Time synchronization for all nodes.
-   - network Iface has a stranger name, change it to (eth.*|en.*|em.*)
+   - Network Iface name is unique, it is recommended to change it to a standard NIC name, such as (eth.|en.|em.*).
-   - kubernetes1.20+, use containerd for default cri. user should not to install containerd or docker-ce. sealos will do it
+   - Kubernetes1.20+, use containerd for default cri. user should not to install containerd or docker-ce. sealos will do it
-   - kubernetes1.19-, use docker for default cri. user should not to install docker-ce. sealos will do it for you
+   - Kubernetes1.19-, use docker for default cri. user should not to install docker-ce. sealos will do it for you
 - Networking and DNS requirements：
   - Make sure the DNS address in /etc/resolv.conf is available.
 Otherwise, it may cause some issues of DNS in cluster。
-   - if you use aliyun/huawei cloud to deploy kubernetes 。 default pod cidr is confilct with dns cidr， we recommand you install kubernetes init flag to add  `--podcidr`  to aviod this problem。
-   - sealos default to disable firewalld ，It's recommended that you turn off the firewall. if you want to use firewalld , remember to allow kubernetes port traffic。
+  - If you use Ali cloud or Huawei cloud host to deploy.
+The default pod segment will conflict with AliCloud's dns segment, it is recommended to customize the pod segment by specifying --podcidr during init.
+  - Sealos disables the firewall by default ，If you need to open the firewall, it is recommended to release the relevant ports manually.
+- Kernel requirements:
+  - The cni component requires a kernel version of not less than 5.4 when selecting cilium
 # Tips
 - If you use Tencent Cloud Hosting to deploy, calico's IPIP rules are disabled by default, and you need to change to VXLAN rules to use it properly.